beforesemicolon/markup/docs/documentation/templating/values.md

 ### Primitives

-All injected primitives will be rendered as their string version.
+When you inject primitive value, they will all be rendered as their string version.

 ```javascript
 html`